 Why did that happen?

-The developers did everything right and technologically correct, but they didn’t understand the real problem that the users had.
-Even if they did understand it, they didn’t want to get the users enrolled and wanting to change. (not clear sentence)
+Your ColdFusion developers did everything right and technologically correct, but they didn’t understand the real problem that the users had.
+Even if they did understand it, they couldn't get the users enrolled and wanting to change.